- Home

 For any clothing you can’t donate, you should be able to find clothing recycling bins in your local area – just use the handy search tool on the Recycle Now website.

-For old electronics, follow government guidelines for disposal as they can leak toxic chemicals over time so can’t be left in landfills.
+For old electronics, follow government guidelines for disposal, as they can leak toxic chemicals over time and shouldn’t be left in landfills.

 5. Remember that downsizing can be emotional

-Downsizing and decluttering can be a big task, so it can be easy to forget about its emotional impact.
-Many of us attach sentimental value to items, so having to part with our belongings can prompt some difficult decisions.
+Downsizing and decluttering can be big tasks, so it’s easy to forget about their emotional impact.
+Many of us attach sentimental value to our belongings, so having to part with them can prompt some difficult decisions.
 In these cases, it’s best to look deeper and ask yourself why the item is so important to you.

 If it reminds you of someone you love – whether they’re still with you or not – chances are they’d prefer you to treasure the memories associated with it, rather than stress yourself out over the object itself.